pablojimeno/code-rails/chapter_8_rails_authorization/refactor_creating_articles.md

 Then we can keep the implementation in a single place for better maintainability.
 The new code is not shorter, but it is *Better* with a capital **B**! :] What does the implementation look like?

 We can create a PORO (plain old ruby object) in a new directory, `app/policies`.
-We should have one policy file for each *Resource* in our app.
+Perhaps we should have one policy file for each *Resource* in our app?

 The `article_policy.rb` file should define a `publish?` method to encapsulate our business logic: